paulmillr/noble-ciphers/README.md

 We provide userspace CSPRNG (cryptographically secure pseudorandom number generator).
 It's best to limit their usage to non-production, non-critical cases: for example, test-only usage.
-ChaCha-based CSPRNG does not have a specification as per 2025, which makes it less secure.
+ChaCha-based CSPRNG does not have a specification, which makes it less secure.

 ```js
 import { randomBytes } from '@noble/ciphers/utils.js';